forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 Consider the following:
 - You will need to sign-up to the Application again, using the Register page.
-- All configurations, created by the previous versions, will not work now, you need to re-create them from scratch or you can also transfer the Configuration from older APP version to the current by importing a .cfg file created (exported) by the old version.
+- All configurations, created by the previous versions, will not work now, you need to re-create them from scratch or you can also transfer the Configuration from older application version to the current by importing a .cfg file created (exported) in the previous version.

 ```